 Organizing your home life and work life is tough enough for everyone.
 Those who work at home, though, encounter special challenges in keeping both their family and work obligations in their rightful places as the two realms mingle under one roof.

-Everyone’s style of and ability for organizing differs, so a one-size-fits-all approach definitely doesn't work.
+Everyone’s style and ability for organizing differ, so a one-size-fits-all approach definitely doesn't work.
 However, these resources cover the types of things you'll need to consider as you go about organizing your work-at-home life.

 Organizing Your Time

 Time is a precious commodity.
-Making the most of your time, by eliminating the commute, tops the list of reasons to work a home for many work-at-home parents.
-But time saved one place can be time wasted in another if you don’t take control of your time.
+Making the most of your time by eliminating the commute tops the list of reasons to work at home for many work-at-home parents, Yet, time saved in one place can be time wasted in another if you don’t take control of it.

-However, no matter how good you are a sticking to your ground rules, there will be distractions when you work at home.
+No matter how good you are sticking to your ground rules, there will be distractions when you work at home.
 They will just be different from those that eat away at the day of your counterparts back in the office.
-So learning what they are for you and how to deal with distractions is an important skill.
+Learning what they are for you and how to deal with distractions is an important skill.

 Choosing a Calendar System

 Use a calendar system that can be shared with all members of the family.
-Google Calendar work particularly well because they are free so children can each have their own, but parents can have access to them.
-Likewise children see what’s going on for everyone else.
+Google Calendar works particularly well because it is so free that children can each have their own, but parents can have access to them.
+Likewise, children see what’s going on for everyone else.